aiplanethub/5-week_Data_Science_Bootcamp/week-1/154-Day 1: Pre-session preparation: Data Analysis & Pandas.md

 * A Series can have its elements as both numbers and strings.
-* But the data type of the Series is always ‘object’ in this case:
+* But the data type of the Series is always 'object' in this case: